aws/sagemaker-huggingface-inference-toolkit/README.md

 #### `HF_OPTIMUM_BATCH_SIZE`

-The `HF_OPTIMUM_BATCH_SIZE` environment variable defines the batch szie, which is used when compiling the model to Neuron.
+The `HF_OPTIMUM_BATCH_SIZE` environment variable defines the batch size, which is used when compiling the model to Neuron.
 The default value is `1`.
 Not required when model is already converted.

 ```bash
 HF_OPTIMUM_BATCH_SIZE="1"